3-Week Morning Challenge: Yin Yoga

-Yin yoga has become increasingly popular over the recent years.
+Yin Yoga has become increasingly popular over the recent years.
 We can all benefit from slowing our lives down and taking some time for a deeper, slower practice.
 Over the 3 weeks of the challenge you will have a chance to get a more in-depth look into the physiological, energetic and spiritual aspects of the yin practice.
 Each class will be a mix of lecture and theory (ca. 20 minutes) and practice (1 hour).
-We will cover:

 Yin Yoga & Physical Body